- Safety Related Training 2017

 - Ensure you are aware of the emergency procedures in place in higher risk areas.
 Personnel should adhere to any instructions issued by the authorities.

-- Those in higher risk areas should consider preparing a ‘grab bag' containing items such as a portable radio, high-energy food, photocopies of essential documents, maps of the area and a small amount of cash.
+- Those in higher risk areas should consider preparing a ‘bug-out bag' containing items such as a portable radio, high-energy food, photocopies of essential documents, maps of the area and a small amount of cash.

 - If your life is at risk, call Triple Zero (000) immediately